arthur-hagopian/CP2K_Theory/water_molecule/README.md

 - `BASIS_SET TZV2P-MOLOPT-GTH`
   Specifies a **triple-zeta valence Gaussian basis set with two polarization functions**.
-  “Triple-zeta” means that each valence orbital is described by three basis functions, allowing for a flexible description of bonding and charge redistribution.
+  “Triple-zeta” means that each valence orbital is represented by three basis functions, allowing for a flexible description of bonding and charge redistribution.
-  The **MOLOPT** (molecularly optimized) basis sets are optimized to provide a good balance between accuracy and efficiency for molecules and condensed-phase systems, making them well suited for molecular dynamics and interfacial simulations.
+  “Double polarization” indicates that two sets of higher-angular-momentum functions are added, enabling the electron density to distort and polarize more accurately, which is particularly important for describing anisotropic bonding and electronic states relevant for DOS/PDOS analysis.

+  For lighter or exploratory calculations, smaller basis sets such as `SZV-GTH` (single-zeta valence) or `DZVP-GTH` (double-zeta valence with polarization) can be used at reduced computational cost, albeit with lower accuracy.

 - `POTENTIAL GTH-PBE-qX`
   Specifies a **Goedecker–Teter–Hutter (GTH) norm-conserving pseudopotential** constructed consistently with the PBE exchange–correlation functional.